The Power of Patience

 Jan 22, 2016

-Leigh's Transformation from Institutional Care to Community Living
+Transitioning from Institutional Care to Community-Based Group Home Living

 When Leigh first arrived at Entrust's community residence, she had to learn essential life skills.
 She needed to learn how to live cooperatively with other young teenagers in her group home environment.
 She also had to build trusting relationships with her assigned staff members.
 In the beginning adjustment period, Leigh isolated herself in her private room.
 She would seldom engage socially with other residents or staff.
 Her dedicated care workers and behavioral consultants devoted many hours of individualized support to help her gradually feel safe and secure in her new home environment.